Choubey2408/Fruit_quality_classification/README.md

 # Fruit_quality_classification
 This Fruit_quality_classification is a Machine Learning system is developed to classify the fruit quality using Logistic regression and Decision Tree classifier.
+The Outputs are available in my Project report.